forget me knot

 created at Savannah College of Art & Design

 Conceptually, Forget Me Knot is inspired by a series of personal diaries.
-The project is divided into a four-part book series for four different types of girls on their birthdays: a baby that was abandoned, a disabled child in an orphanage, a teenager in an orphan school, and an adult that was adopted into the west.
+The project is divided into a four-part book series for four different types of girls on their birthdays: a baby that was abandoned, a disabled child in an orphanage, a teenager in an orphan school, and an adult that was adopted into the West.
 Each girl receives a ‘forget me knot’ on their birthday.
 The ‘forget me knots’ are traditional Chinese knots shaped like forget me not flowers.
-They represent the Chinese sauvastika knot, which is a symbol for overcoming hardship, and forget me knots, which are flowers that symbolize remembrance.
+They represent the Chinese sauvastika knot, which is a symbol of overcoming hardship, and forget me knots, which are flowers that symbolize remembrance.